HomeofNever/cse256/hw/A3_cse256_sp22/report.md

 ![](./pic/4.png)

 Baseline on the graph is Brown model's perplexity over Reuter's test set.
-As we can see from the graph, Trigram model improves a lot at the time cross-domain text has been added to the training set.
-Still, there is some gap toward Reuter's model.
+As we can see from the graph, Trigram model improves a lot at the time cross-domain text has been added to the training set, and has nearly catch up with Reuter's model in full match.